istarter/React-TypeScript-JS-notes/README.md

 8. typeof
 9. do while vs while loop?
 10. what methodologies you have used?
-11. can I pass function in the state declaration
+11. can I pass the function in the state declaration
 12. anonymous function?
 13. strutered langague vs OOP